scikit-image/skimage-archive/grants/2022_CZI_EOSS5/full_application.md

 ### Description of typed API work

-The benefits a consistent, type-annotated API extend beyond guidance and documentation.
+The benefits of a consistent, type-annotated API extend beyond guidance and documentation.
 Some benefits we hope to achieve with this project are:

 - the scikit-image API will be more easily *discoverable*.
 For example, in the current API `skimage.segmentation` contains segmentation functions (in the sense of converting images to labels), but also helper functions, and contour segmentation functions (converting "images" to "polygons").
 Users cannot know without extensive reading that `segmentation.slic` and `segmentation.watershed` do one type of task, but `segmentation.active_contours` and `segmentation.clear_borders` do entirely different things.
 Protocols enable users to more quickly discover alternative approaches for their work.
 - scikit-image will become more easily extensible: other libraries can provide their own implementations of particular function classes, which can then be discovered by scikit-image and unified in a single namespace.
 This will drive innovation and help users find even more potential solutions.